EricklLuan/its-a-note-app/README.md

 ## Description

-*Its-A-Note-App* is a simple note-taking app that does nothing but store titles and texts.
+*Its-A-Note-App* is a simple note-taking app that does nothing but store titles and texts.<br>
 The tecnologies used to make this site are:
 - React
 - Typescript